marinaPerezYnov/CICD/my-app/README.md

-# Getting Started with Create React App
+### Getting started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

-## Available Scripts
+## Available scripts
 In the project directory, you can run:

-### `npm start`
+# npm start

-Runs the app in the development mode.\
+Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `npm test`
+# npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in non-interactive mode with code coverage.Use this to run all tests and generate coverage reports.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+# npm run build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about deployment.

-### `npm run eject`
+# npm run build-npm
+Custom build script for creating a production-ready distribution using Babel.

+It does the following:

+Removes the dist folder.

+Recreates the dist folder.

+Transpiles the src code using Babel and copies all necessary files to dist.

+This is useful for projects designed to publish as npm packages.

+# npm run eject
-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Note: This is a one-way operation.
+Once you eject, you can't go back!

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Removes the single build dependency from your project.
+You gain full control of configuration files (e.g., Webpack, Babel, ESLint), allowing complete customization.
+However, you will need to manage dependencies manually.

+Use this script with caution.

+# npm run predeploy
+Runs npm run build before deploying your app.
+This script ensures the app is ready for deployment with a fresh production build.

+# npm run deploy
+Deploys the app to GitHub Pages using the gh-pages package.
+Make sure your repository is correctly configured for GitHub Pages deployment before running this command.

+# npm run jsdoc
+Generates documentation for your project using JSDoc.
+It takes the README.md file as the root documentation and uses jsdoc.config.json for additional configuration.
+The documentation is stored in the public/docs folder.